affiliate disclosure

 Apart from its RocketCDN, WP Rocket integrates seamlessly with Cloudflare, BunnyCDN, and all major CDN service providers, so you can use any of those if you prefer by adding the CDN CNAME record.

-The drawback is that RocketCDN is a separate product from the WP Rocket cache plugin, so you’ll need to purchase a monthly subscription, which costs $7.99/month and allow unlimited bandwidth.
+The drawback is that RocketCDN is a separate product from the WP Rocket cache plugin, so you’ll need to purchase a monthly subscription for $7.99/month that includes unlimited bandwidth.

 Aside from the extra fee, using CDN with the WP Rocket plugin is no problem.
 You can activate RocketCDN from your account dashboard.